Setup TomP2P with Eclipse

 A peer can protect a domain as follows:

-The domain with the number 11 is now protected and only peer_xy can use this domain for data storage for any content key if the master public key mode is not set.
-If it is set, the peer with the hash of the public key equals 11, can overtake this domain.
-Domains can also be set to never be protected with storage.removeDomainProtection(new Number160(11));.
-Also, a public key with this hash cannot protect this domain if the domain is set to unprotectable.
-The entry protection works similar:
+The domain with the number peer2Owner is now protected and only peer1 can use this domain for data storage for any content key if the master public key mode is not set.
+If it is set, the peer with the hash of the public key equals 0, can overtake this domain as shown in the next example:

 Data data=new Data("test1");